Healthcare App Development: Top Trends, Features & Types

 e-Prescription can be facilitated with Twilio APIs.
 These APIs can be integrated with the custom product.
 It can send copies of the e-Prescription through SMS, email or WhatsApp.

 #4.
 EHR: Electronic Healthcare Records is a feature both for patients and doctors.
 This gives them the facility to access all of their health records in a single space.
-This feature of data collection and retrieval often include the following information:
+This feature of data collection and retrieval often includes the following information:

 – Identify and manage a patient record